An In-Module Disturbance Barrier for Mitigating Write Disturbance in Phase-Change Memory: Background and Motivation

 \subsection{Introduction to Phase-Change Memory}

-PCM is a resistive memory device composed of GST materials that exploit two material states, namely {\it amorphous} and {\it crystalline}, to program cells with heat.
-The amorphous state is achieved by heating the bottom electrode of the device to 600 degree Celsius for a short time, by which the cell resistance is increased (i.e., RESET).
-On the other hand, the crystalline state is achieved by supplying 300 degrees Celsius for a longer time compared with the amorphous state \cite{NonBlockBank, DBForPCM, RMWMerge}.
-The data stored in a PCM can be simultaneously sensed by supplying a sensing voltage to the cells; hence, the read latency is much shorter than the write latency \cite{ScalablePCM}.

-A detailed overview of the PCM device in an 8GB module is illustrated in Figure~\ref{fig-sys}(a).
-The device consists of eight subarrays, and each subarray is composed of eight MATs (8K wordlines and 4K bitlines for each MAT).
-First of all, main wordline drivers activate a subarray in each bank, and the row address is commonly fed into sub-wordline drivers (SWD) in the activated subarray for selecting a row that carries 4Kb data.
-Subsequently, the selected 4Kb data are sensed by bitline sense amplifiers (BLSA) and transferred through global bitlines (shaded arrow in the figure).
-Each column multiplexer (MUX) obtains 4Kb data from global bitlines and outputs 8-bit data to global sense amplifiers (S/A) with column address, from which the output procedure implies that eight consecutive bitlines comprise one column.
-Finally, 8-word data are transferred to the data bus in burst mode if eight data pins per device are assumed, and totally 64B are carried out since eight devices are driven symmetrically by a single command, as shown in Figure~\ref{fig-sys}(b).
-For a write operation, the data on write drivers (W/D) are written back to the cell array with differential write \cite{DCW}.
-In this paper, it is assumed that the columns are well insulated to each other; hence, the neighboring columns do not incur WDEs.
-Otherwise, more than four read operations are required for each write operation when VnC is adopted, by which the overhead of baseline design is reduced as well.
-Furthermore, since the material of PCM is organized to be overlapped with a bitline, the WDE mainly occurs on adjacent materials that are patterned on the same bitline \cite{DriveReduceWDE}.
+PCM is a non-volatile memory device that has two different states, \textit{amorphous} and \textit{crystalline}.
+The former has a higher resistance than the latter \cite{RMWMerge}.
+The detailed overview of a PCM device in an 8GB dual-rank module is illustrated in Figure~\ref{fig-media}.
+The device consists of eight subarrays, and each subarray is composed of eight cell matrices (MATs).
+Main wordline drivers activate a subarray in each bank.
+Using the row address, each sub-wordline driver (SWD) activates 4Kb data.
+The activated data are sensed by bitline sense amplifiers (BLSA) and transferred through global bitlines.
+Using the column address, each column multiplexer (MUX) outputs an 8-bit word to global sense amplifiers (S/A) by multiplexing 4Kb data.
+Finally, 8 words are transferred to the data bus in burst mode.
+In total, 64B are carried out from eight devices, which are driven symmetrically by a single command.
+For a write operation, data on write drivers (W/D) are written back to the cell array.